 One Semester Before Your Internship

-- Attend a Career Services internship orientation session.
+- Attend a Career Services Professionalism & Workplace Etiquette Workshop.

-- Be sure to have all the details for your new internship position (written job description, hours, supervisor, location, pay, etc.).
+- Be sure to have all the details for your news internship position (written job description, hours, supervisor name, location, pay, etc.).

 Resources in Finding Internships